 In November 2015, the FASB amended the Income Taxes topic of the Accounting Standards Codification to simplify the presentation of deferred income taxes by requiring that deferred tax liabilities and assets be classified as noncurrent in a classified statement of financial position.
 The amendments will be effective for financial statements issued for annual periods beginning after December 15, 2016, and interim periods within those annual periods, with early adoption permitted as of the beginning of an interim or annual reporting period.
 The Company will apply the guidance retrospectively.
-The Company does not expect these amendments to have a material effect on its consolidated financial statements.
+The Company is in the process of evaluating the impact that these new amendments will have on its financial statements.